 Unsurprisingly, your desired deductible will greatly affect your premium.
 The more you’re willing to cover before your insurance kicks in, the less expensive your premium will be.

 Insurance companies set premiums based on how risky you are to insure, and part of this assessment depends on where you live.
-High crime neighborhoods, proximity to bodies of water or fault lines, and your distance from the closest fully manned fire department can all play into the calculus.
+High crime neighbourhoods, proximity to bodies of water or fault lines, and your distance from the closest fully manned fire department can all play into the calculus.

 Overall, apartments are less expensive to insure than full houses.
 Apartments are typically smaller and outfitted with smoke alarms, sprinkler systems, and carbon monoxide detectors.
-The limited outdoor space means insurance providers don’t need to insure you for outdoor accidents like slip and falls.
+The limited outdoor space means insurance providers don’t need to insure you for outdoor accidents like slips and falls.
 On-site management will also decrease your premium.

 Houses with yards and outdoor spaces that must be maintained will have higher premiums.
 Houses with pools are more expensive to insure as well.